 Notes: Terracotta guardian figures (sometimes known as Cuchimilco figures) were important in Chancay Culture, which developed in central Peru during the later stages of the Inca empire.
 It is thought that they may have acted as guardians to Chancay tombs, or were placed with burials to provide companionship in the afterlife.
 Such figures commonly have their arms upraised, as this one, interpreted as a welcoming posture.

-A rare opportunity to acquire an object from one of Britains’ most distinguished private collectors.
+A rare opportunity to buy an object from the collection of one of Britains’ most distinguished private collectors.